ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 |---------|---------|
 |![Threat explorer](media/threatmgmt-explorer.png)      |![Real-time detections](media/threatmgmt-realtimedetections.png)         |

-Whether you have Explorer or real-time detections, you have a powerful, near real-time report that enables your organization's Security Operations team to investigate and respond to threats effectively and efficiently, and it resembles the following image:
+With Explorer (or real-time detections), you have a powerful report that enables your Security Operations team to investigate and respond to threats effectively and efficiently, and it resembles the following image:

 ![Go to Threat management \> Explorer](media/cab32fa2-66f1-4ad5-bc1d-2bac4dbeb48c.png)